bminortx/bminortx.github.io/_posts/2015-07-10-Season-of-Migration-to-the-Cloud.md

 So, the lesson here?
 Never stop learning, I guess.
 In software, multiple solutions can often be found for the same problem, but that doesn't mean that they're all equally good.
 This applies for other professions just as well<span class="ref"><span class="refnum">[4]</span><span class="refbody">
 The phrase "Fitting a round peg in a square hole" comes to mind.
 Looking at you, peg makers.
 </span></span>.
 Make it your goal to always be learning something new, something deeper, so you develop the intuition for finding what could be a better way.
+I definitely have a ways to go here, but I like to think I'm getting a bit better every time something like this happens.